marti-gutierrez/marti-gutierrez/README.md

+# Martín

 ![banner de martin](/assets/banner.png)

 Hello 👋, *I'm Martin*, a calm developer with skills in 8-bit and 32-bit microcontroller programming 📟, as well as frontend development💻.

 I enjoy gardening, drawing, and cinema, finding inspiration in the tranquility of my garden.
 I'm passionate about problem-solving and creating solutions.

 I would love to collaborate in multidisciplinary teams and create innovative solutions.
 I'm excited about future opportunities in this field.

-## **My projects**:
+## **My projects**

 ### Web-development